 The U.S. Department of Health and Human Services has issued joint dietary guidelines with the U.S. Department of Agriculture every five years since 1980.
 The 2010 version emphasizes increased physical activity, cutting back on fat, salt and added sugar, and increasing consumption of fruits and vegetables.

 The MyPyramid campaign was long criticized as being confusing and not terribly informational for consumers.
 In June, the pyramid was buried and replaced with a plate.

-The graphics have been simplified to give people a better idea of how food groups might look proportionally on your plate, however ChooseMyPlate.gov makes some of the same mistakes as mypyramid.gov, such as including “fruit cocktail,” generally processed fruit preserved in a sugar syrup, in the “fruits” group.
+The graphics have been simplified to give people a better idea of how food groups might look proportionally on your plate.
+However, ChooseMyPlate.gov makes some of the same mistakes as mypyramid.gov, such as including “fruit cocktail,” generally processed fruit preserved in a sugar syrup, in the “fruits” group.
 According to the website, “Any fruit or 100% fruit juice counts as part of the Fruit Group.
 Fruits may be fresh, canned, frozen, or dried, and may be whole, cut-up, or pureed.”
 Research has shown that the majority of the nutritional benefits of fruits such as apples, pears, and stone fruit reside in the peel of fresh fruit.
-The guidelines are an improvement over past versions in keeping with newer research, for example differentiating between different fats and discouraging the consumption of processed foods.
-The website also offers a number of tools to monitor your diet and exercise and to plan meals.
+The guidelines are an improvement over past versions in keeping with newer research, for example, differentiating between different fats and discouraging the consumption of processed foods.
+The website also offers several tools to monitor your diet and exercise and to plan meals.

 Oldways.com, an international non-profit foundation that promotes traditional diets, sustainable agriculture, and healthy eating and drinking, showcases the Mediterranean diet as the “gold standard” of healthy eating.